it-at-m/opensource.muenchen.de/security.md

 ### Reporting Vulnerabilities

 Unlike platforms such as GitLab, GitHub does not offer a way to report security issues confidentially.
 Therefore, security-related bugs should not be submitted as public, normal issues.
 Every project must provide a dedicated email address (e.g., [opensource@muenchen.de](mailto:opensource@muenchen.de)) through which vulnerabilities can be reported (Responsible Disclosure).

-### Operational Recommendations

-Contributing developers – like all developers – should have a fundamental understanding of security-related aspects.
-The following points are particularly important:

-- **Do not publish passwords**
-  Passwords must never appear in any Git repository, regardless of the platform.
-If this does occur, the affected data must be replaced immediately, even if this causes additional effort.

-- **Confidentiality of infrastructure data**
-  Infrastructure data should not be published.
-Although less severe than password leaks, specific infrastructure settings should always be separated from application code and stored in a dedicated infrastructure Git repository.

-- **Avoid naming individuals**
-  Comments should not mention names of individuals who are not directly involved in the GitHub repository.
-For example, functional requirements should not be written as "Mr. Maier requested...".

-- **Sensitive data in log output**
-  Ensure that no sensitive data is logged.

-- **Error details in frontend output**
-  Detailed error messages should not be displayed in frontend outputs.

-- **External sources**
-  Avoid loading resources from external sources, such as JavaScript libraries.

-- **Cryptographic logic**
-  Avoid implementing your own cryptographic logic to prevent security risks.

-- **Cookies**
-  When using cookies, make sure the attributes "Secure", "HttpOnly", and "SameSite" are applied wherever possible.

-## Weblinks

-If any points remain unclear, we recommend checking the following resources:

-- IT Baseline Protection Compendium (IT-Grundschutz-Kompendium) https://www.bsi.bund.de/DE/Themen/Unternehmen-und-Organisationen/Standards-und-Zertifizierung/IT-Grundschutz/IT-Grundschutz-Kompendium/it-grundschutz-kompendium_node.html — feel free to cite this source
-- OWASP Top Ten List

-## References

-Reeg, T. (2024).
-Chapter 2.4.
-In *Open Source in Municipalities – Part 2: Establishing Open Source Governance*.
-Cologne: KGSt.